misterfish/stick/README.md

 	  otherwise | guardV ("error, this shouldn't happen"), ])

-This will for sure look strange at first, but it does work and is extremely useful.
+Wut?!
+This does work, strange as it looks.
 Try it for yourself:

 ; [3, 4, 5]
 | map (checkVal)